mmedoo/nodejs-url-shortener/README.md

 ```bash
   npm start
 ```

 <h2 id="use">🛠️ Usage</h2>

-Once the server runs, output will look like this:
+Once the server runs, terminal should log:
 ```bash
 Server is listening on http://localhost:1234
 ```